intel/neural-compressor/docs/tutorial.md

   random_seed: 100
 ```

-# Helloworld Examples
+## Helloworld Examples

-1. Builtin dataloader and metric example: see [README](../examples/helloworld/tf_example1/README.md) for more details.
+1. Built-in dataloader and metric example: see [tf_example1](/examples/helloworld/tf_example1) for more details.
-2. TensorFlow checkpoint: see [tf_example4](../examples/helloworld/tf_example4) for more details.
+2. TensorFlow checkpoint: see [tf_example4](/examples/helloworld/tf_example4) for more details.
-3. Enable benchmark for performance and accuracy measurement: see [tf_example5](../examples/helloworld/tf_example5) for more details.
+3. Enable benchmark for performance and accuracy measurement: see [tf_example5](/examples/helloworld/tf_example5) for more details.
-4. TensorFlow slim model: see [tf_example3](../examples/helloworld/tf_example3/README.md) for more details.
+4. TensorFlow slim model: see [tf_example3](/examples/helloworld/tf_example3) for more details.